Frequently Asked Questions

 - Modify DS records

-YesYesYesNoNo (c)No
+YesYesYesNoNo (b)No

-Delete domain YesYes (d)No (d)No (d)NoNo
+Delete domain YesYes (c)No (c)No (c)NoNo

 Autorenewal (on/off) (BC is not DNSP) YesYesYesYesNoNo

-Autorenewal (on/off) (BC is DNSP) NoNoNoYesNo (e)No
+Autorenewal (on/off) (BC is DNSP) NoNoNoYesNo (d)No

-Resign as contact NoYes (b)Yes (a)Yes (b)No-
+Resign as contact NoYes (a)Yes (a)Yes (a)No-

-c) ZC of domains hosted with a registered DNS hosting provider can redelegate and manage DS records.
+b) ZC of domains hosted with a registered DNS hosting provider can redelegate and manage DS records.

-d) TC and BC can request registrant transfers and deletions, R or TC must approve.
+c) TC and BC can request registrant transfers and deletions, R or TC must approve.
 AC can do registrant transfers and deletions if R is not an active contact.

-e) All DNSP contacts can also renew the domain.
+d) All DNSP contacts can also renew the domain.

 Operations on contacts